Olaudah Equiano

 Olaudah Equiano (/ə.ˈlaʊ.də/; c.
-1745 – 31 March 1797), known for most of his life as Gustavus Vassa (/ˈvæ.sə/), was a writer and abolitionist from, according to his memoir, the Eboe (Igbo) region of the Kingdom of Benin (today southern Nigeria).
-Enslaved as a child in Africa, he was shipped to the Caribbean as a victim of the Atlantic slave trade and sold as a slave to a Royal Navy officer.
-He was sold twice more but purchased his freedom in 1766.
+1745 – 31 March 1797), known for most of his life as Gustavus Vassa (/ˈvæ.sə/), was a writer and abolitionist.
+According to his memoir, he was from the village of Essaka, in present-day southern Nigeria.
+Enslaved as a child in West Africa, he was shipped to the Caribbean and sold to a Royal Navy officer.
+He was sold twice more before purchasing his freedom in 1766.

-As a freedman in London, Equiano supported the British abolitionist movement.
-Equiano was part of the Sons of Africa, an abolitionist group comprised of Africans living in Britain, and he was active among leaders of the anti-slave trade movement in the 1780s.
-Equiano published his autobiography, The Interesting Narrative of the Life of Olaudah Equiano (1789), which depicted the horrors of slavery.
-The autobiography went through nine editions in his lifetime and helped obtain passage of the British Slave Trade Act 1807, which abolished the slave trade.
-Equiano married an English woman, Susannah Cullen, in 1792 and they had two daughters.
-He died in 1797 in Westminster.
+As a freedman in London Equiano supported the British abolitionist movement, in the 1780s becoming one of its leading figures.
+Equiano was part of the abolitionist group the Sons of Africa, whose members were Africans living in Britain.
+His 1789 autobiography, The Interesting Narrative of the Life of Olaudah Equiano, sold so well that nine editions were published during his life and helped secure passage of the British Slave Trade Act 1807, which abolished the slave trade in Britain.
+The Interesting Narrative gained renewed popularity among scholars in the late 20th century and remains a useful primary source.

-Since the late 20th century, when his autobiography was published in a new edition, he has been studied by various scholars, including from his homeland.